mcadriaans/Zomato/zomato_small_data/S_SQL_Queries.md

 ![image](https://github.com/user-attachments/assets/87945ff7-bf5d-4498-909c-911f6816c807)

-## 5. Calculate the average cost for two in each price range for the United States.
+## Calculate the average cost for two in each price range for the United States.
+*Better Understanding of pricing trends by category*
 ```sql
 SELECT
   CASE